sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Event Bubbling when a nested tag triggers the parent.
 The follow code can be used to prevent bubbling event.stopPropagation ? event.stopPropagation() : (event.cancelBubble=true) //event.cancelBubble used for IE<9
 - Web Intents - a new framework for web-based inter-application communication and service discovery using JavaScript postMessage()
 - navigator.getUserMedia() - Record Audio/Video (limited browser capatibility
-- JavaScript Frameworks manipulating DOM on page load have problems with Search Engines(https://developers.google.com/webmasters/ajax-crawling/) they are therefore best utilized in CRUD apps (Create, Read, Update, Delete).
+- JavaScript Frameworks which add content to the DOM on page load eg. AngularJS, Backbone JS etc have problems with Search Engines(https://developers.google.com/webmasters/ajax-crawling/) they are therefore best utilized in CRUD apps (Create, Read, Update, Delete).
+With extra configuration pages can be recreted as HTML Snapshots & hosted on alternative URL's to index the content.
 - Same Origin Policy is a security concept that stops browsers making cross domain XMLHttpRequests, For JSON you can avoid by using the datatype "JSONP" but also wrap the response in the requested serverside call back
 - Console Debugging will break IE when not using the Developer Tools.